immauss/openvas/Readme.md

 ## Documentation ##
 The current docs are maintained on github [here](https://github.com/immauss/openvas/tree/master/docs)
 - - - -
+### 27 Mar 2021 ###
+***Doh!***
+- Appologies to anyone who tried to pull the latest image in the last 24 hours.
+It looks like I accidently pusshed my dev branch to master and Docker Hub diligently built a new image.  .......
+This didn't work.
+I've reveresed the changes and the "latest" tag is now good.
+Thanks to [cybermcm](https://github.com/cybermcm) for catching the problem and opening an issue.
+- For the curious, the new work is on finding a clean way to downgrade the DB from postgresql 12 to 11.
+Apprently there are some performance issues with gmvd and postgresql 12.

 ### 16 Mar 2021 ###
 **Tag 20.08.04.6**
 - Added the HTTPS environment variable.
 Setting this to true will cause gsa to start with https enabled.
 I`m working on a better implementation of this, but as this was requested, I went ahead and added it.
 The `better` implementation will be able to use letsencrypt certificates!